 Horseback riding, down home cooking and gorgeous scenery – they’re all part of a family dude ranch vacation.
 The best dude ranches usually fall into three categories: dude ranches, which have a focus on riding; working cattle ranches, where you can work alongside the ranch hands, and resort dude and guest ranches, which add things like spas and water sports to the mix.

 The best part about a dude ranch vacation is the opportunity to try something new with family or friends – from taking an overnight riding and camping trip to learning how to fish or rope a cow.
-All these things add up to treasured family memories.
+So grab your cowboy boots and get started on making treasured family memories.

 When it comes to dude ranches, there’s no such thing as one size fits all.
 There are luxury high-end ranches and others that cater to families on a budget.
 Some ranches are tucked into mountain valleys, while others find their home on the wide open plains.